The Benefits of Vagus Nerve Stimulation

 By giving it the extra stimulation it needs, you can help lower your heart rate and blood pressure, as well as ease anxiety.

 Stimulating your vagus nerve has also been shown to help with constipation, improving digestion, and bloating.
-In addition to all of these benefits, studies have shown that stimulating the vagus nerve can help lower inflammation in the body.
+In addition to all of these benefits, studies have shown that stimulating the vagus nerve can help support inflammation in the body.

 How You Can Stimulate Your Vagus Nerve